© Michael Pels Leusden

 – World management –

-In the 2021/22 season, made his debut at the Vienna State Opera and has since appeared in several productions there, including Monteverdi’s Il ritorno d’Ulisse in patria and the title role in Ludger Vollmer’s opera Tschick.
-In March 2023, he gave his house debut as Sarastro (The Magic Flute) at the Baden State Theater in Karlsruhe, in a production by General Director Dr. Ulrich Peters.
+In 2021/22, he made his house debut at the Vienna State Opera, where he has since appeared in several productions, including Monteverdi’s Il ritorno d’Ulisse in patria and the title role in Ludger Vollmer’s opera Tschick.